-- No. and estimated value of planned procurements - No. and estimated value of unplanned procurements - No. and estimated value of competitive procurements conducted - No. and estimated value of non-competitive procurements conducted - Use of Collaborative Procurement Arrangements - Details of procurements conducted using the different procurement procedures and processes - eTenders, Quick Quotes and Supplygov - Details of pre-market engagement processes used - No. and value of Contracts Awarded - No. and estimated value of Contracts which are expiring / expired - Procurement expenditure by Procurement type - Procurement expenditure by Spend Category - Details of procurement training courses provided - Update on business engagement measures - Update on sustainable procurement measures - Details of meetings of Procurement Liaison Group and summary of issues considered
+- No. and estimated value of planned procurements. - No. and estimated value of unplanned procurements. - No. and estimated value of competitive procurements conducted. - No. and estimated value of non-competitive procurements conducted. - Use of Collaborative Procurement Arrangements. - Details of procurements conducted using the different procurement procedures and processes eTenders, electronic Request for Tender (eRFQ) and Supplygov. - Details of pre-market engagement processes used. - No. and value of Contracts Awarded. - No. and estimated value of Contracts which are expiring / expired. - Procurement expenditure by Procurement type. - Procurement expenditure by Spend Category. - Details of procurement training courses provided. - Update on business engagement measures. - Update on sustainable procurement measures. - Details of meetings of Procurement Liaison Group and summary of issues considered.